Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

     146                   Wreckfest
     Name: Title, dtype: object

-Okay, this is beginning to make more sense now.
+This is beginning to make more sense now.
 Apparently, the Genre tag of Indie, is very much open for interpretation!
 I know Rocket League is made by developer Psyonix.
 I would struggle to describe Psyonix as an indie developer.
 I suppose there needs to be a definition of what makes a developer an "Indie" developer, at this point.

 In Googling the topic, I found that there is not an "official" definition.
 However, the main focus is on monetary support by the developers, from a publisher of some sort.
 This would make sense for all of these games, really.
-They started out with a handfull of developers, and made a popular game.
+They started out with only a handfull of developers, and made a popular game.
 That can be said of all of these titles.
 Psyonix is now large, but their first game came out on the Playstation 3, several years ago.
 The predecessor to Rocket League (which was identical in concept, but different in execution) was titled...
 Ready for this?...
 Supersonic Acrobatic Rocket-Powered Battle-Cars.

 Despite the horrible older game's title, they revamped it, made it for a new era, and delivered the simpler-titled sequel, Rocket League, sometime in 2015.
 The game was a massive success, earning Psyonix a buyout from Epic Games, the studio that owns the popular game Fortnite.
 I'm guessing they haven't removed the genre tag, since Psyonix was "picked up" from Epic games, and was released as an Indie title in the "monetarily-focused" definition.